Peng-Qu/cpp-practice/Problem-2-Word-Search-puzzle/README.md

 ![word_puzzle_2](https://user-images.githubusercontent.com/42372844/49652680-b9c6e880-fa6d-11e8-962b-17a6fb1fb8cf.PNG)

-## THE FLOW OF THE PROGRAM
+### THE FLOW OF THE PROGRAM

-When the program runs, it will firstly ask you to input size of the puzzle.
+When the program runs, it will firstly ask you to input size of the puzzle which is the height of it.

 ##
 ----- Create Your Word Puzzles -----